cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 3. Open the file `~/ros2_ws/src/neural_controller/launch/config.yaml` in VSCode.
 In line 105, change the line to point to ``default_policy.json``.
 It should now say ``model_path: "$(find-pkg-share neural_controller)/launch/policy.json"``.
 Save the file

 4. Open the file `~/.bashrc` in VSCode.
-Add the following line to the end of the file:
+Add the following line to the end of the file, and save:

    .. code-block:: bash